MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 ### Billing Alarms

 - We can create an alarm based on spending
-- We can send notifications to SNS topics if the billing alarms is triggered
+- We can send notifications to SNS topics if billing alarms are triggered
-- We can create billing alarms for specific service
+- We can create billing alarms for specific service(s)

 ## CloudWatch Dashboard

 - Great way to setup dashboards for quick access to key metrics
 - Dashboards are global
 - Dashboards can include graphs from different regions
-- We can change the time zone and time range of the dashboards
+- We can change the timezone and time-range of the dashboards
-- We can setup automatic refresh (10s, 1m, 2m, 5m, 15m)
+- **We can setup automatic refresh (10s, 1m, 2m, 5m, 15m)**
 - Pricing:
     - 3 dashboards (up to 50 metrics) for free
     - $3/dashboard/month